HomeDev GuideRecipesAPI Reference

 3. Click Add Languages to add them to the languages list.

-4. Click a language to edit its settings.
+4. Click the language you just added to edit its settings.

-• Name – Enter a name for that language to be shown in the edit view.
+• Name – Enter a name for that language that displays in the edit view.
 The field contains the name of the language encoding, but you can change this if you want.

 • Template icon – Enter the relative path to an icon symbolizing the language.